Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 I feel so dang accomplished by figuring out what was going on with dotenv.
 Their debugger helped me NONE at all, which is frustrating, but I was going to post a question to stack overflow when, as I was figuring out how to state my problem, I realized my mistake and corrected it.

+### Day 13: Jan 20, 2020

+#### Today's Progress
+- Got app up and FULLY FUNCTIONING on digital ocean server
+- Setup pm2 to keep app up and running
+- Configured Twilio to point their webhook to my live digitalocean server

+#### Thoughts:
+I DID IT!!
+Holy smokes.
+Watching the pm2 logger walking through the console logs I created as the app's code ran was SO SATISFYING.